NSW Funded Training – BSB40520 Certificate IV in Leadership and Management

 Credit Transfer is different to RPL in that the student already has completed a unit of competency in a previous qualification.
 To be granted Credit Transfer, ECTARC requires evidence of successful completion of the unit; this can be provided through the USI Portal or a certified copy of a transcript or Statement of Attainment.
 Once this evidence is verified, Credit Transfer will be granted.

-Example: Tania has been working in a primary school as an education support worker for the past 6 years.
-Two years ago she completed the CHC40213 Certificate IV in Education Support, which included the unit CHCPRT001 Identify and respond to children and young people at risk.
-Over the past year, Tania has also been volunteering in the outside school hours care that is provided within the school and has decided she would like to complete the CHC50213 Diploma of School Age Education and Care.
-Tania enrols with ECTARC and has a competency conversation with an ECTARC TDO and an assessment plan is developed for her.
-Tania is granted a credit transfer for the unit CHCPRT001 Identify and respond to children and young people at risk and the TDO decides that she has sufficient experience to apply for RPL for a number of units relating to the development of children aged 5-12 years, developing relationships with children and supporting the behaviour of children.
-The remainder of units will be completed through the training and assessment pathway, where Tania will receive her learning materials and assessment tasks on the ECTARC Training Portal and will be supported by her ECTARC TDO to complete these.
+Example: Tom has been working in a medical centre as a Medical Assistant for the past 5 years and volunteering as an administrator for his children’s soccer club for 4 years.
+Two years ago he completed the HLT47715 Certificate IV in Medical Practice Assisting, which included the BSBMED303 Maintain patient records.
+Over the past year, Tom has been thinking about changing to an office role with a local business that has recently changed ownership and decided he would like to complete the BSB30120 Certificate III in Business.
+Tom enrols with ECTARC and has a competency conversation with an ECTARC TDO and an assessment plan is developed for him.
+Tom is granted a credit transfer for the unit BSBMED303 Maintain patient records and the TDO decides that he has sufficient experience to apply for RPL for a number of units relating to Business Administration.
+The remainder of units will be completed through the training and assessment pathway, where Tom will receive his learning materials and assessment tasks on the ECTARC Training Portal and will be supported by his ECTARC TDO to complete these.

 If you think you may be eligible for RPL or credit transfer be sure to discuss this with ECTARC and/or provide relevant information and documentation when enrolling as it can save you time and/or money.